kbsmth/momentum-ui/charts/doc/getStart/yourFirstChart.md

   <div id='app'></div>
 </body>
 ```
-With the following code, Momentum Charts will creat a line chart with the data of an array [10,25,55,65,40].
+With the following code, Momentum Charts will create a line chart with the data of an array [10,25,55,65,40].

 ```
 var data = [10,25,55,65,40];